Verrucoplaca

 Verrucoplaca is a monotypic fungal genus in the family Teloschistaceae.
 It contains the single species Verrucoplaca verruculifera, a widely distributed saxicolous (rock-dwelling), crustose lichen that grows on coastal rocks.

 Taxonomy

-The genus Verrucoplaca was circumscribed in 2014 by lichenologists Sergey Kondratyuk, Ingvar Kärnefelt, John Alan Elix, Arne Thell, and Jae-Seoun Hur, following a molecular phylogenetics-led restructuring of the subfamily Xanthorioideae.
+The genus Verrucoplaca was circumscribed in 2014 by the lichenologists Sergey Kondratyuk, Ingvar Kärnefelt, John Alan Elix, Arne Thell, and Jae-Seoun Hur, following a molecular phylogenetics-led restructuring of the subfamily Xanthorioideae.
 The type species was originally described in 1905 by Finnish lichenologist Edvard August Vainio as a species of Placodium, and it was later proposed for inclusion in the genera Caloplaca, Gasparrinia, and Polycauliona.